FY23 Request for Proposals (RFP) for SDC Exemptions for Affordable Housing

 The total amount of SDC Exemptions available is approximately $733,180.

 - $366,590 available for the rental housing development category

 - $366,590 available for the homeownership development category.

 If the proposals awarded in one category do not use all the exemptions available for that category, the remaining SDC exemptions will be awarded in the other category.

-Completed applications are due September 19, 2022, no later than 12:00 pm (noon).
+Completed applications are due April 26, 2023, no later than 5:00 pm.
 Proposals must be received by the application deadline, contain all required components, and propose using the resources for low-income housing to be eligible for review.

 The City will accept applications from public agencies, private/for-profit, and non-profit developers.
 Submission of a proposal does not guarantee funding.